-File program application in the Cosmetology department (This is separate from general SJCC application for admission)Because of the high demand, the Cosmetology department maintains a wait list of students to enroll in the program.
-In order to get on the wait list, one must fill out and submit the Cosmetology department program application.
-The application can be downloaded here or can be obtained by calling the department at 408-288-3710.
+Complete and mail your program application to the Cosmetology department.
+This application is separate from the general SJCC application for admission.Because of high demand for the program, the Cosmetology department maintains a wait list of students to enroll in the program.
+In order to get on the waitlist, you must fill out and submit the Cosmetology department program application.Cosmetology Department Program ApplicationYou can also receive an application by calling the department at 408-288-3710.
 The application must be completed and mailed to:

 The Cosmetology DepartmentSan Jose City College2100 Moorpark AveSan Jose, CA 95125

-It is recommended that you use this time to enroll in general education courses as they can be used toward your Associate in Science degree in Cosmetology.
+It is recommended that you use this time to enroll in general education courses, as they can be used toward your Associate in Science degree in Cosmetology.

 Applications are processed in April for the Fall semester and in October for the Spring semester.
-At this point, the department sends out letters with reply postcard to all eligible applicants.
+At this point, the department sends letters with reply postcards to all eligible applicants.
 Follow the instructions on the letter and return the postcard by the deadline with your intent to enroll.
 Be sure to keep the department updated with any change of address and/or phone number.

 Submit the requested information to the department.
-Provided have you met the requirements, you will be given C-9 form to register along with an orientation packet.
+Provided you have met the requirements, you will be given a C-9 form to register along with an orientation packet.
 Without this form, you are not allowed to register at the Admissions & Records Office.
 Online and/or telephone registration is not available for Cosmetology students.

-Orientation about the program, syllabus, procedures, etc., is conducted on the first day of the class.
+Orientation about the program, syllabus, procedures, etc., is conducted on the first day of class.
 Every student is required to present a proof of his/her current TB test within first two weeks of the semester.
 Free TB screening services are available from Student Health Services.
-For additional information and appointments call 408-288-3724.
+For additional information and appointments, call 408-288-3724.